 Tool Button is nearly identical to Button, but it has a graphical appearance that makes it more suitable for insertion into a toolbar.

 A toolbar does not provide a layout of its own, but requires you to position its contents, for instance by creating a RowLayout.
 If the toolbar contains only one item, it will resize to fit the implicit item size.
 This makes a toolbar particularly suitable for use together with layouts.
-However, you can specify content size in the Content width and Content height fields.
+However, you can specify content width (W) and height (H) in the Content size field in the Pane section.

 Tool Separator is used to visually distinguish between groups of items on a toolbar by separating them with a line.
 It can be used in horizontal or vertical toolbars by setting the value of the Orientation field.